Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 Maximising Local Discovery

-Google for Jobs is a game-changer for independent venues, pulling listings directly from sites with the correct search engine presence.
-When your site is properly indexed, your vacancies appear at the very top of the page in a dedicated, high-visibility box.
-This allows you to bypass high-commission middlemen and speak directly to local hospitality pros looking for their next move.
+Google for Jobs is a game-changer for independent venues, pulling listings directly from sites with the correct markup.
+When your site is properly indexed, your vacancies can appear in a dedicated, high-visibility box at the top of the results — letting you bypass high-commission middlemen and speak directly to local hospitality pros looking for their next move.

 A hospitality professional in an authentic kitchen setting viewing a local job listing on a tablet.